NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 # Limitations
 * Prefix/suffix length is limited to 16 characters (including color codes) on <1.13.
 There is no reachable limit on 1.13+.
-* Name cannot be effectively changed and plugin doesn't offer it.
+* The name cannot be effectively changed and the plugin doesn't offer it.
 * Since 1.13, the name can only have one code.
 That is either color or magic code (such as &4 or &l), but not both.
 * Name does not support RGB codes.
 Any used RGB colors will be rounded to the nearest legacy code.
-* Name color and glow color are managed by the same value, which means they cannot be different.
+* The same value manages name color and glow color, which means they cannot be different.

 # Additional info
 ## Additional note 1 - NPC (in)compatibility
 Teams are bound to player names, not uuids or entity ids.
 Because of that, they will affect all player entities with that name.
-This includes NPCs with same names as online players and prefixes/suffixes will be displayed on those as well.
-To avoid it, make their names not match any online player and use holograms to display them instead (Citizens has an option for this).
+This includes NPCs with the same names as online players, and prefixes/suffixes will be displayed on those as well.
+To avoid it, make their names not match any online player and use holograms to display them instead (Citizens plugin has an option for this).

 ## Additional note 2 - Prefix/suffix on pets
 Since 1.9 teams affect tamed animals as well, displaying prefix/suffix on them as well and if nametags are set to be invisible, they will be completely invisible as well.
 If you want to avoid it, install [this plugin](https://www.spigotmc.org/resources/109466/).

 ## Additional note 3 - Changing name itself
 Teams do not allow to change the nametag name itself.
 Changing name is a complicated process which is slightly out of scope of the plugin as well, this is what nick plugins are about.
-On top of that, it's a pain requiring a ton of different packets which change their structure every version and with how many versions TAB supports it doesn't sound like fun doing.
+On top of that, it's a pain
+requiring a ton of different packets which change their structure every version and with how many versions the plugin supports, it doesn't sound like fun doing.

 ## Additional note 4 - F1 view
 Using teams causes player nametags to remain visible when using F1 view.
-This cannot be avoided by the plugin in any way.
+The plugin cannot avoid this in any way.
 The only possible solution would be to modify the client.

 ## Additional note 5 - Transparent players
-Minecraft teams have an option to show players in the same team transparent (partially invisible).
+Minecraft's teams can show players in the same team transparent (partially invisible).
 This requires both players (viewer and target) to be in the same team.
 As such, this effect is impossible to achieve with TAB, because it puts every player into a different team to properly sort players and give them different prefix/suffix in nametag (and more, such as collision and nametag visibility).

 If you want this effect, the only way is to use another plugin that offers this and disable TAB's teams entirely by setting
 ```
 scoreboard-teams:
   enabled: false
 ```
-in config.yml.
-Keep in mind you'll not be able to use any team features if you do so.
+In config.yml.
+Keep in mind, you'll not be able to use any team features if you do so.

 # API
 *To get started with the API, see [Developer API](https://github.com/NEZNAMY/TAB/wiki/Developer-API) page.*